ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/SelectionSort.rst

 Here is an implementation for Selection Sort.

-.. codeinclude:: Sorting/Selectionsort
+.. codeinclude:: ChalmersGU/Sorting/SelectionSort
-   :tag: Selectionsort
+   :tag: SelectionSort

 Consider the example of the following array.